 - Losing the umbilical cord: When your baby was first separated from the umbilical cord, it would have left an umbilical stump at their belly button.
 In the first two weeks of life, that remaining piece of cord tissue will fall off.
 You should give your baby sponge baths instead of tub baths during this time to keep the area dry until the cord has completely fallen off.

-- Get outside: You’ve probably been bound to your house for over a week now, and you may be going abit stir-crazy.
-Take the opportunity to get out the house and give yourself and your baby some fresh air.
+- Get outside: You’ve probably been bound to your house for over a week now, and you may be going a bit stir-crazy.
+Take the opportunity to get out of the house and give yourself and your baby some fresh air.